LambdaSharp/LambdaSharpTool/Docs/Module-Function.md

 <dd>
 The <code>Project</code> attribute specifies the relative path of the .NET Core project file location for the lambda function.

 <i>Required</i>: Conditional.
-By default, the .NET Core project file is expected to be located in a sub-folder of the module file.
+By default, the .NET Core project file is expected to be located in a sub-folder of the module definition.
 The name of the sub-folder and project file are expected to match the function name.
 If that is not the case, then the <code>Project</code> attribute must be specified.
 Otherwise, it can be omitted.

 <i>Type</i>: String
 </dd>